der-On/moment-calendar/README.md

 var Calendar = require('moment-calendar');

 var calendar = new Calendar({
-  eventStartDate: 'start', // name of the property in event objects containing the start date
+  // name of the property in event objects containing the start date
+  eventStartDate: 'start',
-  eventEndDate: 'end', // name of the property in event objects containing the end date
+  // name of the property in event objects containing the end date
+  eventEndDate: 'end',
+  // locale
   locale: 'en'
 });